ZayPhyo01-Droid/MovieModule/README.md

 # Movie Module

-A sample movie app with multi module style + mvvm clean arch and using baseline profile to optimze app start up.
+A sample Jetpack compose movie app with multi module style + mvvm clean arch and using baseline profile to optimze app start up.